morganross/docstosaurus/README.md

   Bullet Points, Numbers, Letters, Roman Numbers, Tabs, spaces, or indent.

-You can even put** nested lists INSIDE of files!!!** ist make it bold!
+You can even put **nested lists INSIDE of files!!!** just make it bold!
 - lists will help you
 - present the key points
 - that you want your users to remember